5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Lower Falls are where the real power is as the falls drop to the lowest part of the river.

-Once again, you can get very close to the River Ure, so be careful as there is no barrier.
-You can walk back up the river to see a small cascade before taking the loop and walking back up to the main path.
+Once again, you can get very close to the River Ure, so be careful, as there is no barrier.
+Make sure you keep an eye on the kids, too.
+You can walk back up the river to see a small cascade before taking the loop and returning to the main path.

 Cascade before Lower Aysgarth Falls